 - Assess and evaluate standards of learning support and SEN support throughout the school.
-This includes official observations of all teaching and specialist personnel. - Ensure staff are appropriately trained. - Ensure adequate financial and other resources are available.
+This includes official observations of all teaching and specialist personnel - Ensure staff are appropriately trained, through external specialists or in-house CPD

+• Ensure adequate finance and other resources are available

-5.2 Miss Maria Palamartsuk, SENDCO
+4.2 Miss Maria Palamartsuk, SENDCO

-It is the SENDCO's responsibility to:
+It is the SENDCo's responsibility to:

-- Work with the Head of School and SEN governor to determine the strategic development of the SEN policy and provision in the school, - Have day-to-day responsibility for the operation of this SEN policy and the coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans, - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching, - Advise on the graduated approach to providing SEN support, - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively, - Be the point of contact for external agencies, especially (specifically or in particular) the local authority and its support services, - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 about reasonable adjustments and access arrangements, - Ensure the school keeps the records of all pupils with SEN up to date.
+- Work with the headteacher and SEN governor to determine the strategic development of the SEN policy and provision in the school - Have day-to-day responsibility for the operation of this SEN policy and the coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and highquality teaching - Advise on the graduated approach to providing SEN support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 about reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEN up to date

-5.3 All Teaching Staff
+4.3 All Teaching Staff